Yes, it’s possible to have a green smoothie that tastes good.

-I should probably preface this by saying if you’re one of those hard core “I use a beet to sweeten my all-greens smoothie” kinds of people, then this might not appeal to you.
+I should probably preface this post by saying if you’re one of those hard core “I use a beet to sweeten my all-greens smoothie” kinds of people, then this might not appeal to you.

-I’m not that hard core with a green smoothie.
+For the rest of you, I’d like to admit that I’m not hard core with a green smoothie.
 Like, not even close.

 I’m a fruit smoothie girl who would rather roast her vegetables than drink them.

 I recognize the value in blending vegetables, though, because I doubt I’d sit and eat all of this plain.
 Especially for breakfast.